The Microscopic Examination

 Bacteria, Yeast and Parasites

-In health, the urinary tract is sterile and, if the urine sample is collected as a "clean-catch" sample, there will be no microbes seen in the urine sediment under the microscope.
+In healthy people, the urinary tract is sterile and, if the urine sample is collected as a "clean-catch" sample, there will be no microbes seen in the urine sediment under the microscope.
 Special care must be taken during specimen collection, particularly in women, to prevent bacteria that normally live on the skin or in vaginal secretions from contaminating the urine sample.

 If microbes are seen, they are usually reported as "few," "moderate," or "many" present per high power field (HPF).

 - Bacteria from the surrounding skin can enter the urinary tract at the urethra and move up to the bladder, causing a urinary tract infection (UTI).
-If the infection is not treated, it can eventually move to the kidneys and cause pyelonephritis.
+If the infection is not treated, it can eventually move to the kidneys and cause kidney infection (pyelonephritis).
 If a person has an uncomplicated lower urinary tract infection, then the person may be treated without need for a urine culture.
 However, if the person has had recurrent UTIs, suspected complicated infection, or is hospitalized, a urine culture and susceptibility testing may be performed to help guide treatment.
 (See the article on Urine Culture for details.)